reflexology

 • Wraps and packs

-Reflexology includes gentle stretching of the muscle and joint connections, massage of the corresponding characteristic muscles with fascia/connective tissue and cupping massage techniques, as well as specific pressure and massage techniques to stimulate the reflex zones on the feet, hands, skull and ears.
-In addition, developmentally and embryologically relevant skin and reflex zones on the whole body can be treated by massaging, cupping, wrapping or packing.
+Reflexology involves gentle stretching of the muscles and joints, massage of the corresponding muscles using fascia/connective tissue and cupping massage techniques, as well as specific pressure and massage techniques to stimulate the reflex zones on the feet, hands, skull, and ears.
+In addition, skin and reflex zones relevant to developmental embryology can be treated throughout the body using massage, cupping, wraps, or packs.

 Areas of application: